Rhodes Shore Excursions

 Must-see sights

-• Acropolis of Rhodes (Monte Smith Hill) — Restored ancient stadium, marble theater, Temple of Apollo columns, temples of Athena and Apollo
+- Acropolis of Rhodes (Monte Smith Hill) — Restored ancient stadium, marble theatre, Temple of Apollo columns, temples of Athena and Apollo

 Getting back to the pier